Ksakhida/Crowdfunding_ETL_Project2/README.md

 # Crowdfunding ETL

 ## Contributors
-This project is a collaborative effort by Kinjal Sangani and Elizabeth Vandergrift, who are responsible for the code and data analysis.
+This project is a collaborative effort by Kinjal Sakhida and Elizabeth Vandergrift, who are responsible for the code and data analysis.

 ## Overview